student health insurance

 What is the deadline for the waiver form/documentation?

 As mentioned above, the waiver form must be completed prior to the end of the enrollment change period at the beginning of the semester in which you are seeking to waive coverage.
-This period normally runs for two to four weeks at the start of each semester, and once the waiver is completed it is good for the remainder of the academic year.
-The dates for the Spring 2016 enrollment change period are January 15-February 5, 2016.
+This period normally runs for approximately four weeks at the start of each semester, at the start of each semester, and once the waiver is completed it is good for the remainder of the academic year.

 If I have opted out of the student insurance in the past, can I be reinstated?